Report CPD FAQs

 A: The majority of members complete a considerable amount of qualifying accounting-related technical reading and other non-verifiable activities each year.
 After conducting sample selection audits over the 2008 – 2010 cycle, it was determined that simplified non-verifiable hour reporting would be less onerous for members.

 Q: What about verifiable hours?
-Will I still need to report verifiable hours in detail for the 2012 reporting year once the Association has moved to simplified non-verifiable reporting?
+Will I still need to report verifiable hours in detail?

-A: Verifiable hours must still be reported in detail once we move to simplified non-verifiable reporting in 2012.
+A: Verifiable hours must still be reported in detail.
 No changes are being made to verifiable CPD hour reporting.

-Q: Do I still need to keep a personal log of my non-verifiable hours even though I will no longer be required to report them to the Association in 2012?
+Q: Do I still need to keep a personal log of my non-verifiable hours even though I will no longer be required to report them to the Association?

 A: Yes.
 Please retain a brief listing of the hours spent doing technical reading, or any major change in job responsibilities or new responsibilities in a volunteer capacity.
 This information might be requested if you are selected for CPD audit.